itsKV/CoinBinPlus/README.md

 - Offline qrcode creator and scanning tool
 - HD (bip32) support
 - Supports altcoins such as litecoin
 - Replace by fee (RBF) Support

-Donate to 1CWHWkTWaq1K5hevimJia3cyinQsrgXUvg to see more development!
+// Plus more added features as:- //

+-